microsoft/ringmaster/README.md

 (e.g., congestion control, multiparty conferencing).
 [Contributions](#contributing) are welcome.

 See [below](#emulating-a-video-call) for the basic usage of Ringmaster that emulates a 1:1 video call.
-More [documentation](https://github.com/microsoft/ringmaster/wiki/Documentation) is in progress.
-Please contact the owner [Francis Yan](https://francisyyan.org) with any questions for now.
+For any questions, please contact the owner [Francis Yan](https://francisyyan.org).

 ## Dependencies
 - Required environment: Ubuntu >=18.04